 How I Pick Work Cafes

 For me personally, if a cafe has strong WiFi, lots of seating near outlets, a good food selection, easy access to clean bathrooms, and a moderate amount of ambient noise, I’ll become a regular.
 I often use blog posts to find recommendations for work cafes when I’m in a new place.
 I also have the app Workfrom installed on my phone – the listings and reviews there frequently give more detailed information than a blog post mention, and sometimes even include the WiFi password.
 I also frequently just walk around the city center when I arrive in a destination and keep my eyes peeled for places I see folks on laptops.
 If others are working there, that means I probably can too.
+And while I love finding independently owned shops whenever possible, sometimes you just have to rely on Starbucks.
+Janine at Fill My Passport has an awesome guide to Starbucks shops around the world that are really worth a visit!

 Where have you found the best work cafes?
 Tell me in the comments!